 The ingredients I buy are basics that I use to make my food staples (coconut flour/oil, olive oil, raw honey, etc).
 I drink water, coffee, tea, kombucha, bone broth, and the occasional mug of hot chocolate or tea.
 I make most of my basics, including kombucha and bone broth.

 I don’t eat my fridge and pantry empty every week, so I don’t purchase all of these things every week.
 This is one huge way I can make my budget work for me.
 I generally use about a quart of coconut oil every other week or so.
 I could spend $17 on a quart every other week, but that would cut into a lot of the purchases.
 I made my big 5 gallon purchase when the price was $11 a quart on sale.
 Now I don’t have to buy coconut oil for a long time, and have that savings freed up to spend on other things, like eggs (I eat about 2 dozen a week, on average).

 Order online and order in bulk.

 I signed up for a local organic produce delivery service (more on that in a later post).
 This significantly limits my personal impulse spending, and also saves on shipping costs.

 I used to be quite the coupon queen, but because I now buy mostly online and make just about everything, I don’t use a lot of coupons anymore.
 I do, however, take advantage of sales and specials.

 Thrive Market is an online store best described as “Whole Foods with Aldi prices and Amazon convenience.”
 For every membership sold, Thrive Market donates a membership to a family in need.
 It’s a great program and it’s how I save hundreds of dollars every year, without sacrificing quality of food!
-Click here to get 25% off AND free shipping on your first order!
+Click here to get 20% off your first three orders!

 How do you budget for real food?